junxit/us-congress-bills-119/bill.md

     - **(I)** Such other elements as the Secretary of Homeland Security considers appropriate.
   - **(3)** *Form* The report under paragraph (1) shall be submitted in classified form, but may include an unclassified executive summary.
   - **(4)** *Publication* The unclassified executive summary of the report required under paragraph (1) shall be published on a publicly accessible website of the Department of Homeland Security.
-- **(b)** *Annual briefings* Not later than 30 days after the submission of the report under subsection (a), the Secretary of Homeland Security shall provide to the appropriate congressional committees a briefing on the findings, conclusions, and recommendations of such report.
+- **(b)** *Briefing* Not later than 30 days after the submission of the report under subsection (a), the Secretary of Homeland Security shall provide to the appropriate congressional committees a briefing on the findings, conclusions, and recommendations of such report.
 - **(c)** *Definitions* In this section:
   - **(1)** *Appropriate congressional committees* The term “appropriate congressional committees” means—
     - **(A)** the Committee on Homeland Security of the House of Representatives; and